nilsonmassarenti/subscription-service/README.md

 $ mvn spring-boot:run
 ```

-However, if you are using Docker, execute this commands:
+However, if you are using Docker, execute thses commands:

 ```sh
 $ cd mock-service